aws-samples/aws-greengrass-lambda-functions/README.md

   - CDDSkeletonJava - shows how the Java Cloud Device Driver framework can be used
   - CDDDMIJava - relays Desktop Management Interface (DMI) information to the cloud when requested via MQTT
   - CDDBenchmarkJava - a naive Java benchmark that creates a pinned function that sends messages to itself
+  - CDDSenseHatJava - shows how to control a SenseHat display on a Raspberry Pi

 ## License Summary